harupu/Serverless-Asset-Management/README.md

-# WindowDefender-Slack-Alert
+# WindowsDefender-Slack-Alert
-WindowDefender Slack Alert
+WindowsDefender Slack Alert

 # How to install